ModestBitboard/Breadbox/BUILD.md

 You'll either need to access your container's console, or utilize the `users.py` module to edit the `users.db` file in your config directory.

+In the future, you'll be able to use `breadctl` inside or outside the container, as long as you tell it where the config files are stored.

 I'm not really smart enough to do a good job at explaining setting up an account.
 So instead, please read through the `users.py` file for references.
 It should be easy enough to use.
-You'll need to either create a virtual environment an install it's requirements, or enter the container and use the console to do it.
+You'll need to either create a virtual environment and install its requirements, or enter the container and use the console to do it.

 **Make sure to store your API key somewhere safe.
 Breadbox stores all API keys as Argon2 hashes, so you won't be able to see it again after you generate it!**